jmboehm/RegressionTables.jl/README.md

 ## RegressionTables.jl

-This package provides publication-quality regression tables for use with [FixedEffectModels.jl](https://github.com/matthieugomez/FixedEffectModels.jl).
+This package provides publication-quality regression tables for use with [FixedEffectModels.jl](https://github.com/matthieugomez/FixedEffectModels.jl) and [GLM.jl](https://github.com/JuliaStats/GLM.jl).

 In its objective it is similar to  (and heavily inspired by) the Stata command [`esttab`](http://repec.sowi.unibe.ch/stata/estout/esttab.html) and the R package [`stargazer`](https://cran.r-project.org/web/packages/stargazer/).